-Przewalski's horses receiving as few as one PZP booster dose (Feh, 2012).
-However, even if some number of mares become sterile due to PZP treatment, that potential result would be consistent with the contraceptive purpose that motivates BLM's potential use of the vaccine.
+some number of mares become sterile due to PZP treatment, that potential result would be consistent with the contraceptive purpose that motivates BLM's potential use of the vaccine.

 GonaCon-Equine would be administered by hand injection.
-It is preferred that mares being treated for the first time would be held for approximately thirty days after the first treatment to administer a booster shot to increase efficacy and treatment longevity.
+Darting horses is not preferred in the HMAs due to excessive tree cover, vast area, terrain, and behavior of the target animals, but could be used to administer GonaCon-Equine after the first treatment.
+It is preferred that mares being treated for the first time would be held for approximately thirty days or more (depending on holding space, cost and resources) after the first treatment to administer a booster shot to increase efficacy and treatment longevity.
 Mares initially treated with GonaCon-Equine vaccine would be subsequently treated only with forms of the GonaCon-Equine vaccine.
 The immune-contraceptive GonaCon-Equine vaccine meets most of the criteria that the National Research Council of the National Academy of Sciences (NAS, 2013) used to identify the most promising fertility control methods, in terms of delivery method, availability, efficacy, and side effects.
 GonaCon-Equine is approved for use by authorized federal, state, tribal, public and private personnel, for application to wild and feral equids in the United States (EPA, 2013, 2015).
 Its use is appropriate for free ranging wild horse herds.
 Taking into consideration available literature on the subject, the NAS concluded in their 2013 report that GonaCon-B (which is produced under the trade name GonaCon-Equine for use in feral horses and burros) was one of the most preferable available methods for contraception in wild horses and burros (NAS, 2013).

 In 2013, the NAS suggested that additional studies be done on the contraceptive efficacy and behavioral effects of GonaCon-Equine, and such suggested studies have been published since that time.
 GonaCon-Equine has been used on feral horses in Theodore Roosevelt National Park (Baker et al. 2018), on a small number of wild horses in the Water Canyon area within the Antelope Complex (see DOI-BLM-NV-L020-2015-0014-EA) and was given to over 150 wild mares in fiscal year 2020.
 As with other contraceptives applied to wild horses, the long-term goal of GonaCon-Equine use is to reduce or eliminate the need for gathers and removals (NAS, 2013).
 GonaCon-Equine vaccine is an EPA approved pesticide (EPA, 2009, 2013, 2015) that is relatively inexpensive, meets BLM requirements for safety to mares and the environment, and is produced in a USDA-APHIS laboratory.
 Its categorization as a pesticide is consistent with regulatory framework for controlling overpopulated vertebrate animals, and in no way is meant to convey that the vaccine is lethal; the intended effect of the vaccine is as a contraceptive.
-GonaCon-Equine to deliver a sterile vaccine product (Miller et al., 2013).
+GonaCon-Equine is produced as a pharmaceutical-grade vaccine, including aseptic manufacturing technique to deliver a sterile vaccine product (Miller et al., 2013).
 If stored at 4° C, and the shelf life is 6 months (Miller et al., 2013).